 A workplace with good morale, where employees are happy to be at work and to collaborate with their colleagues, is essential to company success.
 A workplace with high employee engagement is even better.

-Employees who are engaged in their work are more focused and motivated and they feel like there’s a purpose to what they’re doing.
+Employees who are engaged in their work are more focused and motivated, and they feel like there’s a purpose to what they’re doing.
 They’re willing to go the extra mile to get the job done.

-This is where employee benefits like flexible schedules, remote work, and on-site childcare come in.
+This is where employee benefits like flexible schedules, remote work and on-site childcare come in.
 Acknowledging a worker’s individual needs makes them feel appreciated.
 It also addresses problems that might otherwise lead to tardiness, missed days and distraction at work.
-Even smaller perks can affect employees, like offering free lunches with healthy and vegetarian options in containers made with recycled materials.
-Employees are more inspired to work for companies that share their values.

 6. Your company will earn more positive employee reviews

-Social media and jobhunting sites offer ample opportunities for ex-employees to dish dirt on their former employers.
+Social media and job-hunting sites offer ample opportunities for ex-employees to dish dirt on their former employers.
 Even workers who left on good terms, to relocate or pursue a different career, can reveal the negative aspects of the job.

 Desirable candidates seeking new opportunities at your firm may read reviews that make them think twice about applying.
 Customers may also question doing business with a company that reportedly treats its workers poorly.

 A solid benefits package will help your reputation.
-Peruse online company reviews and you’ll see immediately that employees list the benefits and perks they most appreciated, even if they didn’t like other aspects of the job.
-Workers who enjoyed ample paid leave, bonuses and travel expenses are also more likely to leave glowing reviews.
-It can even inspire current employees to post positive comments.
+Peruse online company reviews, and you’ll immediately see that employees list the benefits and perks they most appreciated, even if they didn’t like other aspects of the job.

 7. It helps build trust

-One of the essential ways to increase employee happiness and engagement is by establishing a relationship of trust.
 Workers who trust their employer are much more open to trying new procedures, taking risks and being innovative on projects, and readily adapting to changes in their job role.

 If you’re not offering your workers essential benefits, they won’t trust that you have their best interests at heart.
-They’ll see management as only concerned with profits and not the wellbeing of their staff.
-Offering employee benefits that support them and reward their hard work is a simple first step to building that necessary trust.
+They’ll see management as only concerned with profits, and not the wellbeing of their staff.

 8. Employees won’t come to work when sick